G-Wen/itlwidget/widget/readme.md

 2. Set `index.html` as a browser source for your stream.

 Customizations:
-To use the light theme change the stylesheet in `index.html` from `themes/dark/style.css` to `themes/light/style.css`.
+To use a different theme themes change the stylesheet in `index.html` from `themes/dark/style.css` to:
+* Dark: `themes/dark/style.css`
+* Light: `themes/light/style.css`
+* Dark Vertical: `themes/darkvertical/style.css`
+* Light Vertical: `themes/lightvertical/style.css`

 To use mute's theme run set your source to `themes\mute\index.html`.
 Make the appropriate adjustments to the `themes\mute\widget.js`.